cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 ```

 In the above example, cvc5 gave up because it could not determine the satisfability of the given quantified formula.
-The first identifier `INCOMPLETE` captures the high-level reason for why "unknown" was returned, which is a value from this enumeration: https://cvc5.github.io/docs/cvc5-1.1.2/api/cpp/unknownexplanation.html#unknownexplanation.
+The first identifier `INCOMPLETE` captures the high-level reason for why "unknown" was returned, which is an [unknown explanation](https://cvc5.github.io/docs-ci/docs-main/api/cpp/unknownexplanation.html#unknownexplanation).
 The second identifier `QUANTIFIERS` is a finer grained internal explanation of why the theory solvers were incomplete.
-Note these identifiers are not currently part of our API, but are documented internally here: https://github.com/cvc5/cvc5/blob/main/src/theory/incomplete_id.h.
+Note these identifiers are not currently part of our API, but are documented internally [here](https://github.com/cvc5/cvc5/blob/main/src/theory/incomplete_id.h).

 ### More Information to Understand what the Solver is Doing